cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Bundles consistently outperform individual items because they feel like better value, even when the saving is small.

-Why bundles work
+Why bundles work so well

 • Fewer decisions